Vxiex11/python-sec-toolkit/PortScanning/README.md

 **CLI Options**

--t, --target       Target to scan (IP or hostname) — required -p, --port         Ports to scan (range, comma list, or single port) — required --no-head          Do not send HTTP HEAD to ports 80/8080 --probe-https      Attempt TLS handshake on port 443 and extract cert CN --workers N        Number of concurrent worker threads (default: 70) --timeout S        Socket timeout in seconds (default: 0.7)
+-t, --target       Target to scan (IP or hostname) — required.
+-p, --port         Ports to scan (range, comma list, or single port) — required.
+--no-head          Do not send HTTP HEAD to ports 80/8080.
+--probe-https      Attempt TLS handshake on port 443 and extract cert CN.
+--workers N        Number of concurrent worker threads (default: 70).
+--timeout S        Socket timeout in seconds (default: 0.7).

 If a banner is readable, you will see: